Asiatrust Development Bank, Inc. vs. Commissioner of Internal Revenue

 Key Excerpts

-• "An application for tax abatement is deemed approved only upon the issuance of a termination letter by the Bureau of Internal Revenue (BIR)."
+- "An application for tax abatement is deemed approved only upon the issuance of a termination letter by the Bureau of Internal Revenue (BIR)." — Opening statement of the decision, summarizing the core holding.

 Precedents Cited

-• CE Luzon Geothermal Power Company, Inc. v.
-Commissioner of Internal Revenue — Cited to establish the principle that an amended decision is a distinct decision, not a mere resolution, and is therefore a proper subject of a motion for reconsideration before an appeal can be taken to the CTA En Banc.
+- CE Luzon Geothermal Power Company, Inc. v.
+Commissioner of Internal Revenue, G.R.
+Nos.
+200841-42, August 26, 2015 — Cited for the definition that an amended decision is a different decision and is a proper subject of a motion for reconsideration.

 Provisions